Microsoft ERP : An Unbiased Review of Microsoft Dynamics 365

 Ultimately, the final decision can be a difficult one without unbiased guidance.
 After listening to the sales pitch, customers can be surprised to discover how much the implementation partner doesn’t do.

 At ERP Advisors Group, we act as a trusted advisor between clients, vendors, and implementation partners, to ensure software projects are completed as smoothly as possible.
-Our Technical Project Managers handle tasks the implementation partner does not cover, often requiring considerable time, effort, or technical know-how.
+Our Client-Side Implementation Consultants handle tasks the implementation partner does not cover, often requiring considerable time, effort, or technical know-how.

 When it is time to choose a Microsoft product, be sure you get the right Microsoft consulting firm.
 ERP Advisors Group has the experience to help you successfully go live.